ChenWu98/agent-attack/README.md

-# Adversarial Attacks on Multimodal Agents
+# Dissecting Adversarial Robustness of Multimodal LM Agents

 Official code and data of our paper:<br>
 **Dissecting Adversarial Robustness of Multimodal LM Agents** <br>